nuxt/website-v2/content/en/guides/configuration-glossary/configuration-router.md

 }
 ```

+<alert>In Nuxt 2.15+, this property can be set using environment variables to change the configuration of an app that has already been built.</alert>

 <div class="Alert Alert-blue">

 When `base` is set, Nuxt.js will also add in the document header `<base href="{{ router.base }}"/>`.